-In the event of frostbite, the objectives of First Aid are to protect the frozen area from further injury, to warm the affected area rapidly and to maintain respiration.
+In the event of frost bite, the objectives of First Aid are to protect the frozen area from further injury, to warm the affected area rapidly and to maintain respiration.

-- Eyes: For contact with liquid, immediately flush eyes with large amounts of water and get prompt medical attention. - Skin: Flush area with large amounts of lukewarm water.
+EYES: For contact with liquid, immediately flush eyes with large amounts of water and get prompt medical attention.

+- SKIN: Flush area with large amounts of lukewarm water.
 Do not apply heat.
 Remove contaminated clothing and shoes.
 Wrap burns with dry, sterile, bulky dressing to protect from infection/injury.
 Get medical attention.
-Wash contaminated clothing before reuse. - Inhalation: Move victim to fresh air and use cardiopulmonary resuscitation (CPR) or mouth-to-mouth ventilation if necessary.
+Wash contaminated clothing before reuse. - INHALATION: Move victim to fresh air and use CPR if necessary.
 Stay with victim until arrival of emergency medical personnel.